K7MJG/skcc_skimmer/README.md

    GOALS = 'T,S,P'
    GOALS = 'T,S,P,WAS,WAS-C'
    GOALS = 'C,P,DXC,QRP'
-   GOALS = 'all'
+   GOALS = 'ALL'
-   GOALS = 'all,-BRAG'          # All awards except BRAG
+   GOALS = 'ALL,-BRAG'          # All awards except BRAG
-   GOALS = 'all,-BRAG,-K3Y'     # All awards except BRAG and K3Y
+   GOALS = 'ALL,-BRAG,-K3Y'     # All awards except BRAG and K3Y

-Note: Negation (using minus sign) only works with 'all'.
+Note: Negation (using minus sign) only works with 'ALL'.
 Examples like 'C,T,-BRAG' are invalid.
 ```